rkuris/lookout.github.io/_posts/2014-09-30-grace-hopper-conference.md

 *Jing, what's the big takeaway from your talk?*

  > Malware analysis and reverse engineering is a niche industry.
-The skills required are rarely taught at school making it a difficult industry to break to into, especially for women.
+The skills required are rarely taught at school making it a difficult industry to break into, especially for women.
 The goal of my talk is to explain why malware analysis is interesting and how to acquire those skills.
 I hope the audience leaves with an understanding that malware is a real problem, and that the industry needs more practitioners to defend us from malicious hackers.

 *What are you most looking forward to about Grace Hopper Conference this year?*

  > I first attended GHC while I was in graduate school through their gracious sponsorship.
 I have continued to rely on the valuable life lessons learned from other women in technology and have become inspired to contribute back to the community.
 I am looking forward to meeting more passionate and successful women at GHC and making a difference in the community.

 Jing Xie is a Security Analyst at Lookout.
-In 2011, Jing was a Recipient of the Grace Hopper Celebration Conference Scholarship.
+In 2011, Jing was a recipient of the Grace Hopper Celebration Conference Scholarship.
 Jing's talk is scheduled at <u>12:00PM on Thursday in the Security & Privacy track</u>.

 <hr>